ftschindler-work/dune-gdt-python-bindings/notebooks/tutorial-05__data_functions_and_interpolation.md

 ## 4.2: using vectorized Python code

 For Lagrangian discrete function spaces the interpolation can be performed by point evaluation.
-We can extract the correct Lagrange-points from the discrete function space and wrap the into a `numpy`-array (without copying them.
-We can then perform the usual vectorized `numpy` operations and store the result in the DoF-vector of a discrete function (by again wrapping it without a copy into a `numpy`-array).
+We can extract the correct Lagrange-points from the discrete function space and wrap them into a `numpy`-array (without copying them).
+We can then perform the usual vectorized `numpy` operations and store the result in the DoF-vector of a discrete function (by again wrapping the vector without a copy into a `numpy`-array).

 ```python
 interpolation_points = np.array(V_h.interpolation_points(), copy=False)